Categories: Earthing & Grounding

 TN-S Earthing System

-In this system, the Ground Conductor & Neutral Conductor are separate throughout the distribution system.
-The protective conductor is the metallic covering of the cable supplying the installation.
-All the exposed conductive parts of the installation are connected to this protective conductor or via the main earthing terminal of the installation.
+In the TN-S system, the system keeps the ground and neutral conductors separate throughout the distribution.
+The metallic covering of the cable supplying the installation serves as the protective conductor.
+The system connects all exposed conductive parts of the installation to this protective conductor or via the main earthing terminal.

 You can read our detailed article about the TN-S Earthing System to learn more.